PragmaticFlow/NBomber.Docs/docs/nbomber/asserts_and_thresholds.md

 bool isExist = metric.Gauges.Exists("my-gauge"); // check that metric exist in the list
 ```

-*The defination of all (ScenarioStats, StepStats, StatusCodeStats, etc) stats types you can find by [this link](https://github.com/PragmaticFlow/NBomber.Contracts/blob/dev/src/NBomber.Contracts/Stats.fs#L126).*
+*The definition of all (ScenarioStats, StepStats, StatusCodeStats, etc) stats types you can find by [this link](https://github.com/PragmaticFlow/NBomber.Contracts/blob/dev/src/NBomber.Contracts/Stats.fs#L126).*

 ## Bytes Extensions API